 follow site In France, getting married is a bit different than in the US.
 For one, everyone gets married at the town hall.
 That is, here, you first have a civil ceremony that makes your nuptials legal.
 Then thereafter, you may also elect to have a religious or otherwise festive ceremony.

 viagra 100 mg In the US, for comparison, we go to town hall to get a marriage license that then becomes legal once an ordained individual performs a ceremony.
 And just about anyone can become ordained.
 But here in France, only the designated town hall officials can perform the legal ceremony.

 expiring drug patents viagra for sale And the process for a foreigner (that’s me) marrying a French person is a bit of a juggle.
 The first step is to designate a town hall.

-go to link There are 20 town halls or miaries (as they are called in French) in Paris, one per arrondissement.
+canadian drugstore online pharmacy brand propecia There are 20 town halls or miaries (as they are called in French) in Paris, one per arrondissement.
 We will be getting married in the town hall in the neighborhood where my fiancée grew up.
 (I hear that this town hall is a particularly pretty one!)

-get link You then must ask your town hall for a list of documents you’ll need to provide to be eligible to be married there.
+go to link You then must ask your town hall for a list of documents you’ll need to provide to be eligible to be married there.
 Each mairie may have different requirements.
 So, one should make sure to ask their individual mairie directly.
 Once you have amassed these documents you can set up an appointment with the mairie to hand them over and set your wedding date.

 For me, all this meant a bit of juggling, getting documents affixed with an Apostille, translated, and notarized by French authorities in my hometown.
 And today, in Paris, I’m off to the US Embassy to get my final document notarized – a paper certifying that I am eligible to marry and that my country does not allow polygamy.